-I designed my service around incentive travel because I believe in the power of photography to capture memories and compel interest.
+I designed my service around incentive travel because I believe the power of photography to capture memories and draw interest is especially impactful in the incentive industry.
 A photo shouldn’t merely tell an audience what, say, the Eiffel Tower looks like.
 If that’s all anyone cared about we’d just look at Google Image all day.
 We want our photos of the Eiffel Tower to remind us of a life experience - a story about a time spent in Paris.
-And when we see the best photo of the Eiffel Tower, we become especially motivated to go see it.
+And when we see a great photo of the Eiffel Tower, we become especially motivated to go see it.

-Good photos communicate the stories of subjects, and they help us reconstruct our memories of a frozen moment in time - the time, the place, the emotions.
+Great photos communicate stories, and they help us reconstruct our own memories of our own stories in a frozen moment in time - the time, the place, the emotions.
 Incentive travel programs are once-in-a-lifetime experiences, and documenting them requires a skillset tuned to capturing people and places with the empathy for how the memory will be revisited over a lifetime.
 And not only will a good photographer capture participants' experiences, the best photos will motivate employees to compete for an incentive program, too.

 For more than 15 years, I have traveled extensively and used photography to document my experiences and those of my clients.
 I have photographed landscapes and cities, weddings and families, and I use different styles to render the world in imagery that provokes memory and desire among incentive travel participants and contenders.
 Make sure your travel programs capitalize on the value great photography brings to remembering and promoting incredible experiences.

 Read below about my own experience winning a travel incentive...

 During my freshman year of undergrad I was invited to a retreat sponsored by my school's alumni association.
 The generous organizers held a contest to motivate new students to meet each other: learn the most names (i.e. meet everyone) by the end of the retreat and win a luxury trip for two to London.
 Over three days I memorized all one hundred student and faculty names and won.